mark-thompson01/cisco-catalyst-switch-lab--2950-3550/README.md

 # 🖧 Cisco Catalyst Switch Lab - 2950-3550

-This repository contains my **hands-on lab using a Cisco Catalyst 2950 switch**, demonstrating foundational switch management and configuration skills.
+This repository contains my **hands-on lab using a Cisco Catalyst 2950 and 3550 switch**, demonstrating foundational switch management and configuration skills.

 The Cisco Catalyst 2950 is an older managed switch, but it remains a great tool for practicing networking fundamentals.